vladidit/simple-search/README.md

 $mySimpleSearch = new SimpleSearch(string $query, array $searchArray);
 ```

-But before you need to create your search array to tell Simple Search where and what to search.
+But before you need to create your search array to tell Simple Search where and what to look for.

 There is an example of simple search array.